RenaldasZ/projectas_Griaustinis/README.md

 front_end.py: This file is the main part of the game's logic and user interface.
 It should encompass all game rules, execution of actions, management of enemies and players, event handling, and control of user interface elements such as buttons, images, text fields, and more.

-images folder: This folder should contain all the images used in the game.
-This may include images of the player, enemies, locations, or other image files relevant to the game.
+images folder: This folder contain all the images used in the game.
+This include images of the player, enemies, locations, or other image files relevant to the game.

-sounds folder: This folder should contain the game sounds.
-It may include background music, sound effects, or other audio files used during gameplay.
+sounds folder: This folder contain the game sounds.
+It include background music, sound effects, or other audio files used during gameplay.

 All these files together form the core structure and functionality of the game.
 To run the game, you should execute the front_end.py file, which ensures the execution of the game logic and control of the user interface.

 # Autors:
-Blenderis85
+Blenderis85,
-EricWebDev
+EricWebDev,
-RenaldasZ
+RenaldasZ,
-TapuTap
+TapuTap.